jonasaugust1/FilmesAPI-Dotnet/README.md

 # FilmesAPI-Dotnet

-I used this project to learn and practice C# and .NET creating a movies API:
+ I created this project to learn the concepts of create and consume an API using C# and .NET.

 ## Learn how to: